GarmentDiffusion: 3D Garment Sewing Pattern Generation with Multimodal Diffusion Transformers: Related Work

 Existing research on garment generation can mainly be divided into 3D-based and sewing pattern-based approaches.
 The 3D-based methods generates garment models through Gaussian splatting guidance~\cite{li2024garmentdreamer3dgsguidedgarment}, unsigned distance function regression~\cite{moon20223d,Zheng_2024_CVPR}, neural volumetric rendering~\cite{chen2024single}, or latent representation learning~\cite{Su_2023,shen2020garmentgeneration,srivastava2025wordrobe,shao20243d}.
 However, these garment models often have topological imperfections that make them unsuitable for manufacturing.

 To generate production-ready sewing patterns, early methods included scanned model flattening~\cite{bang2021estimating} and iterative panel parameter optimization~\cite{10.1145/3272127.3275074}.
 With the release of large sewing pattern datasets~\cite{korosteleva2021generatingdatasets3dgarments,korosteleva2024garmentcodedatadataset3dmadetomeasure}, there has been a shift toward data-driven approaches.
 SPnet~\cite{lim2024spnet} predicts sewing patterns from generated T-pose images, while Neural Sewing Machine~\cite{chen2022structure} utilizes principal component analysis to create sewing pattern masks.
 To reduce reliance on templates, Korosteleva and Lee~\shortcite{korosteleva2022neuraltailor} predict edges and stitches directly from 3D point clouds.
 Liu et al.~\shortcite{Liu_2023} and Chen et al.~\shortcite{Chen_2024_WACV} use hierarchical transformers to recover sewing patterns from images.
 He et al.~\shortcite{he2024dresscode} generate garment sewing patterns with textures, guided by natural language descriptions.
 At the same time as our work, Design2GarmentCode~\cite{zhou2024design2garmentcodeturningdesignconcepts} proposes a DSL-oriented multimodal agent and leverage the garment programs to generate sewing patterns.
 ChatGarment~\cite{bian2024chatgarmentgarmentestimationgeneration} fine-tunes a VLM to generate garment specification files.
 AIpparel~\cite{nakayama2024aipparellargemultimodalgenerative} builds on top of LLaVA-1.5~\cite{liu2024improvedbaselinesvisualinstruction} and proposes to train a multimodal pattern generation model using both discrete and continuous training objectives.
 SewingLDM~\cite{liu2024multimodallatentdiffusionmodel} applies a latent diffusion model with two-stage training to generate patterns, incorporating various handcrafted losses.
-Our diffusion model employs a simple yet efficient MSE loss with single-stage training, achieving major improvements in the number of input modalities, performance, and generation efficiency.
+Our model adopts a single-stage training with MSE loss, achieving improvements in modality diversity, performance, and efficiency.